 Give us a quick introduction to Grapefruit…

-Grapefruit are a five piece female fronted band from all over Kent – we’re a bit of a clumsy mish-mash of old friends and strangers meeting online.
+Grapefruit are a five piece band from all over Kent – we’re a bit of a clumsy mish-mash of old friends and strangers meeting online.
 Grace (guitar) and Angela (vocals) started Grapefruit a little while after finishing school and then met James (drums) through a desperate online search.
 Ollie (bass) was James’ best mate who came along to our first ever gig and joined us straight after that.
 We played like that for a year or so before Lew (guitar), a childhood friend of Ollie’s, came to see us audition for Pride in a drag bar and he’s been with us ever since.

 It’s hard to describe what we aim for except to see what happens when we all come together with our vastly different music tastes to create music that isn’t what we are all used to hearing.
 Debating the value of country music can be helpful for creative flow it turns out.

 Soak is the perfecting of the very first thing we started playing when Lew came along to his first practice with us.
 He instantly clicked with us and we love the music we are making with him now.

 The song is about the feeling of dissociating, we live in a world that is so overwhelmingly chaotic and cluttered that you can lose yourself as life rushes past.
 The song is loud, intense and relentless, which is like the experiencing of dissociating sometimes.

 There’s a fair amount of festival activity around Kent (By the Sea and Folkestone Psych Fest spring to mind), has it been a supportive environment for you growing as a band?